smarthsharma07/ML-models-from-scratch/README.md

 Contributions, suggestions, bug reports, and feature requests are welcome.

-If you discover an issue or have an idea for improvement, feel free to open an issue or submit a pull request.
+If you find an issue or have an idea for improvement, feel free to open an issue or submit a pull request.

 ---